atropos-null/LS/py100/pybook_notes/pybook_introcollections.md

    •   Both tuples and frozen sets are hashable, meaning they can be used as dictionary keys or elements in other sets.

-   the choice between a frozen set and a tuple depends on your specific use case.
+The choice between a frozen set and a tuple depends on your specific use case.
 If you need an ordered, immutable sequence that can contain duplicates, use a tuple.
 If you need an immutable collection of unique elements where order doesn't matter, use a frozen set.

 Mappings are types that maintain an unordered collection of key/value pairs (also called elements or members).
 Unlike sequences, mappings are accessed by their keys, which usually